 - Prepaid hours have to be used within 6 months and will only be refunded in exceptional circumstances, or if a student has valid prepaid hours left to use and the School cannot find a teacher to organise lessons

-- 10 Business Days or more prior to Workshop or Event: 100% refund
+- 5 Business Days or more prior to Workshop or Event: 100% refund or credit note

-- 5 to 9 Business Days prior to Workshop or Event: 50% refund
+- 2 to 4 Business Days prior to Workshop or Event: 50% credit note

-- Less than 5 Business Days prior to Workshop or Event: 0% refund
+- 1 Business Day or less prior to Workshop or Event: 0% refund

 Exception to the Cancellation policy: A workshop or Event can be refundable if the Student who cancels finds someone to replace him/her for the Workshop or Event, upon agreement of the School Director.